 Any children in the household should be of school age (five years) or older.
 Any family pets need to be fully vaccinated and wormed, and be compatible with a Guide Dog puppy.

 If you already have two dogs living on your property, please check with your local council regarding multiple pet permits.

-If you do not meet the criteria required to raise a puppy, you can still support the program—and meet the pups for playtime and cuddles—by becoming a Puppy Pal and signing up for monthly donations.
+If you do not meet the criteria required to raise a puppy, there are other ways you can get involved, including:

 Every Puppy Raiser is partnered with a Puppy Raising Development Advisor.